Express Entry to Canada

 |Job offers will only need to be a minimum of one year in duration once they receive permanent residence.
 Changing the job offer requirement from permanent to one year means that more highly skilled candidates working in contract-based industries will have a higher likelihood of receiving an Invitation to Apply for permanent residence.|

 |Points awarded for job offers will be reduced.
 A total of 50 points will be awarded to candidates with a valid job offer in a National Occupational Classification (NOC) 0, A or B occupation, while a total of 200 points will be awarded to candidates with a valid job offer in a NOC 00 occupation.|

 80% of EE candidates in 2017 got ITAs, even without a job offer.
 This means that even without a job offer it is still possible to qualify for this program.

-With these changes, more former international students will be able to transition to permanent residence using the system.
-Former international students are a key source of candidates for the system because of their age, education, skills and experience.
+With these changes, more former international students will be able to transition to permanent residency using the system.
+Former international students are a key source of candidates for the system because of their age, education, skills, and experience.
 Permanently integrating into Canadian society will be easier for them, because they have already familiarized themselves with life in Canada.